lindbrook/cholera/docs/roads.md

 Roads
 ================
 lindbrook
-2018-06-25
+2018-08-13

 Overview
 --------

 In 1992, Rusty Dodson and Waldo Tobler digitized John Snow's cholera map.
-Unfortunately, Dodson and Tobler did not include the names of roads (e.g., Broad Street) in their data set.
+Unfortunately, they did not include the names of roads (e.g., Broad Street) in their data set.
 While not strictly necessary for analysis or visualization, having the names will be useful to some.
 To that end, I append the actual street names, taken from the map itself, to the data.
-This appended data set is called *roads*.
+This appended data set is called `roads`.

 Roads data
 ----------

-Before discussing names, some discussion of the structure of *roads* is warranted.
+Before discussing names, some discussion of the structure of `roads` is warranted.
 The data contain 1241 pairs of x-y coordinates.
 These coordinates define the endpoints of the straight line segments used to describe 528 numerically identified "streets".

 ``` r
 head(roads)